tomasbasham/tomasbasham.github.io/_posts/2015-12-29-bow-to-our-stack-overflow-overlords.md

 The conflict that Stack Overflow faces is that it seems uninterested in users getting answers for their usually well formed and coherent questions but prefers to house the "**best**" and most grammatically correct questions and answers the internet has to offer.

 If a question is considered poor by a user with moderating privileges, it will be downvoted, closed and finally deleted.
 On top of this users providing questions and answers that receive low marks can be banned by robots.
-I know about moderators on Stack Overflow because I am one of them, albeit with very low privileges where I am unable to immediately edit questions and any edits I do make have to be further moderated by those with a higher reputation.
-So I feel somewhat responsible for the development of this Nazi hierarchy.
+This pretentious, opinionated community demonstrates an online society where the rich (those with high reputation) remain rich (or get richer) whilst the poor remain poor and are subsequently judged, often harshly, by those with greater power.

 An example of a question I recently asked on Stack Overflow was: